phihag/vulnsrv/README.md

 # System Requirements

-For running vulnsrv yourself: Python 2.5 or newer (2.6+ recommended in service mode). vulnsrv should work under Python 3 even without 2to3.
+For running vulnsrv yourself: Python 2.5 or newer (2.6+ recommended in service mode, 2.6+ required for development). vulnsrv should work under Python 3 even without 2to3.

 For the user, any web browser (although a modern web browser that includes developer tools is certainly a good idea).